Why suppliers should join a business network

 - New options for early payment.
 As a valued supplier using their business network, some customers may provide you with the ability to quickly and easily request early payment of any invoice(s) in exchange for a small discount.

 - The ability to keep key information they have about you up to date.
 You will have the ability to view and update important profile information they have about you online at any time.
-This includes information such as mailing address, contact names, phone numbers, email addresses, organization type and more.
-This will enable you to make sure they have all the right information for working with your organization without confusion.
+This includes information such as mailing address, contact names, phone numbers, email addresses, organisation type, category of supply, VAT Number, Companies House Number, D&B number and more.
+This will enable you to make sure they have all the right information for working with your organisation without confusion.

 Once you are registered on your customer’s business network you will become eligible for new capabilities as they are rolled out.
 These will be intended to provide faster, clearer and more productive ways of communicating and transacting.